About 50 km south-east of Theodore along the Theodore-Eidsvold Road, you’ll find Cracow – a tiny ghost town packed with surprises.

 You’ll soon discover Cracow is full of the unexpected!

-If you’ve never been to a ghost town, the Cracow Ghost Town Historic Walk along the abandoned streets and shopping strip is a fascinating insight into the life and times of yesteryear.
+If you’ve never been to a ghost town, the Cracow historic walk along its abandoned streets and shopping strip is a fascinating insight into the life and times of yesteryear.

 A local’s point of view